Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Available_features/Bring-your-own-Managed-Identity.md

 ---
 title: Bring Your Own User Assigned Managed Identity
 geekdocCollapseSection: true
-weight: 62
+weight: 95
 ---

 # Overview

-The ***Bring Your Own User Assigned Managed Identity*** (BYO UAMI) feature, available with release [2024-06-05](../Whats-New#2024-06-05), allows both Greenfield and Brownfield customers to create a new User Assigned Managed Identity (UAMI) during the deployment of AMBA-ALZ.
+The ***Bring Your Own User Assigned Managed Identity*** (BYO UAMI) feature, available with release [2024-06-05](../../Whats-New#2024-06-05), allows both Greenfield and Brownfield customers to create a new User Assigned Managed Identity (UAMI) during or after the deployment of AMBA-ALZ.
 It also allows Brownfield customers, who deployed the ALZ pattern when this feature wasn't available, to use any existing one by configuring a couple of parameters.
 Thanks to this new feature, it's now possible to query Azure Resource Graph (ARG) using the Kusto Query Language.
 Log-based search alerts can now be enhanced to include ARG queries looking at resource tags.

 # How this feature works